antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 Another feature that may be informative in the context of a t-SNE map is to ‘overlay’ the expression of a particular gene on the map by coloring the cell lines by the expression values of a dataset, in this case mRNA gene expression.
 We can have a look at this by changing the ‘colormode’ to ‘color by expression’.

 1. In the 'adjustable settings box'  select 'Color by Gene' under Color mode and subsequently type 'CLDN3' under Gene for color.
     The  corresponding reporter will automatically pop-up (Figure 3 ).
     The gene selection box autocompletes selection the proper reporter probeset, but this can take a little bit of time before the gene selection box appears.
+Click on the selection to confirm the usage of that gene.

   ![](_static/images/Tsne_select_probeset.png "Figure 3: Select  A probeset")